Trump says he will do ‘something’ about homelessness

 “The people of San Francisco are fed up and the people of Los Angeles are fed up, and we’re looking at it and we will be doing something about it at the appropriate time,” Trump said.

-Trump is expected to attend a fundraiser dinner in Beverly Hills on Tuesday at the home of real estate developer Geoffrey Palmer.
+Trump was expected to attend a fundraiser dinner in Beverly Hills on Tuesday at the home of real estate developer Geoffrey Palmer.

 Los Angeles Mayor Eric Garcetti on Tuesday morning said he would welcome Trump’s help to end homelessness if he contributed federal dollars or property that could be converted into shelters.